Vision and Mission

 As Executive Director Claire aims to accelerate a sustainable environment and economy that benefits all members of our community.
 Claire is passionate about innovation, collaboration, and social impact.
 Prior to joining Sustain Dane, she worked as the Community Services Manager for the City of Madison Parks Division.
 In that role, she facilitated partnerships with public and private organizations, managed community facilities, and implemented the Connecting Children to Nature Initiative.
 Claire also worked on local community and economic development in Washington, DC for 10 years.
 She holds a bachelor’s degree from Cornell University and a master’s degree from Oxford University.
 She grew up in Madison, WI.
 Reach out to Claire about strategic partnerships, your thoughts on sustainability opportunities and challenges, and any other questions related to Sustain Dane overall

-Lorenza develops and manages the Accelerate Sustainability workshops, one-on-one assistance, and tracking of our partner’s sustainable impacts.
+Lorenza develops and manages programs at Sustain Dane including our Accelerate Sustainability workshops, one-on-one assistance, and tracking of our partner’s sustainable impacts.
 She believes taking sustainable actions large and small can create a more secure, fair, and prosperous future for our community and beyond.
 Lorenza was a dedicated volunteer with Sustain Dane for years before accepting this position.
 She holds a degree from the University of Wisconsin-Madison in Operations and Sustainability.
 Prior to her work with Sustain Dane she ran WSUM 91.7 FM Madison’s student radio station.
 Reach out to Lorenza for more information on engaging with sustainability at your organization.

-As the Member Relations and Development Specialist at Sustain Dane, Lucia leads membership outreach and engagement, grants, and program sponsorship.
+As the Development & Partnerships Manager at Sustain Dane, Lucia leads membership outreach and engagement, grants, community partnerships, and program sponsorship.
 Previously, Lucia worked with REAP Food Group to promote a more equitable and interconnected local food system in South Central Wisconsin.
 Before that, she worked as a project manager for Epic Systems.
 Lucia holds a bachelor’s degree in Geography from Macalester College, and she is passionate about analyzing and engaging with the layered systems and actors that play into urban sustainability.
 Reach out to Lucia with questions related to membership, donations, or sponsorships.

 In her role as Communications Specialist, Maggie aims to promote environmental conservation on all levels while continuing to uphold the vision of Sustain Dane.
 Maggie graduated from University of Wisconsin-Madison with a focus on Environmental Studies, Geography and Chinese.
 Her prior environmental work at the Nelson Institute for Environmental Studies as well as her brief time interning on an organic farm in Shanghai helped solidify her passion for environment, and after teaching English in China post-graduation she is eager to help engage the community of Dane County in their mission of sustainability.
 In her free time you can always catch Maggie outside, whether it’s fishing Lake Wingra, pulling invasive plants at her neighborhood park, or soaking up the sun kayaking in Wisconsin’s Northwoods.
 Reach out to Maggie for more questions or information regarding Sustain Dane and Relay Network Communications.